National Nut Grower Fruit Growers News Vegetable Growers News Organic Grower Spudman Product Processing GPN Mag

 John Post has been involved in the nut industry since as long as he can remember.

-His father, George, was a University of California (UC) farm advisor in the early 1960s, and, along with Robert Henke, a UC Berkeley soil scientist, started Agricultural Advisors Inc., a private consulting company, in 1968.
+His father, George, was a University of California (UC) farm advisor in the early 1960s.
+Along with Robert Henke, a UC Berkeley soil scientist, he started Agricultural Advisors Inc., a private consulting company, in 1968.

-Left to right: John Post, president; George Post, founder and Randall Post, vice president.
-Photos courtesy of John Post.
+Left to right: John Post, president; George Post, founder ,and Randall Post, vice president.
+Photo courtesy of John Post.

 “There’s a lot of misinformation in the industry and some products that are questionable,” Post said.
-So, the consulting company tests chemicals from the major chemical companies, does pruning trials and variety trials and more.
+So, the consulting company tests chemicals from the major chemical companies, does pruning trials, variety trials and more.

 John Post